QingFengTechnology/ImpostorDocs/docs/Server/Troubleshooting.md

 ## `./Impostor.Server: line 1: ELF: not found` (plus other errors)

 No idea where you got that system.
-But we clearly do **NOT** support it.
+But we clearly do <mark>NOT</mark> support it.

 ## `cannot execute binary file: Exec format error`